Advice and support

 The Money Advice Service has free and impartial information.
 There is a helpline and online chat function.

 You can also contact your local Citizens Advice Bureau for advice.

 Credit unions are financial organisations which are set up to help people rather than make a profit.
 They aim to offer loans, encourage people to save and to help those who need financial assistance.

 They are a cheaper, safer way to borrow than payday loans or loan sharks.

 Members of credit unions have something in common.
 This could be living in a certain area, working for a certain employer, or in a particular industry.

 Payday loans are lenders who charge very high interest rates for short term borrowing.
 Using payday loans can lead to serious debt problems if you miss a repayment.
 Find out about cheaper, lower risk alternatives to payday loans.

 Loan sharks - illegal money lenders

 Loan sharks may seem helpful at first, but can resort to threats or violence if you miss repayments.
-It is never a good idea to use a loan shark.
-Find out more.
+Find out why it is never a good idea to use a loan shark.